bdlm/cast/README.md

 Cast provides `To[T any](any) T` and `ToE[T any](any) (T, error)` methods.
 These methods will always return the desired type `T`.
 While Cast will accept `any` type, not all conversions are possible, supportable, or sensible, but several useful and unique conversions are included.

 ***If input is provided that will not convert to a specified type, the 0 or nil value for that type will be returned***.
 In order to differentiate between success and the `nil` value, the `ToE` method will return both the cast value and any [errors](https://github.com/bdlm/errors) that occurred during the conversion.

+Some conversions allow for flags for finer grained control.
+For example, you can pass a default value for impossible conversions or specify the size of the backing array when converting to a slice.

 ### Examples